-Optical coherence tomography provides high-resolution imaging of the retinal anatomy and thickness, vitreoretinal interface, and it detects other forms of macular disease in patients with RAO.
-In acute RAO, thickening and increased inner retinal reflectivity may be present, followed by inner retinal thinning in chronic RAO.
+Optical coherence tomography provides high-resolution imaging of the retinal anatomy and thickness and of the vitreoretinal interface, and it detects other forms of macular disease in patients with RAO.
+In acute RAO, the first sign may be PAMM.
+Thickening and increased inner retinal reflectivity may be present, followed by inner retinal thinning in chronic RAO.58